 Our articles of association provide that, our Board of Directors are divided into three classes, designated as "Class I", "Class II" and "Class III", each of which consists, as nearly as possible, of one-third of the total number of directors constituting our entire board of directors and which serve staggered three-year terms.
 At each annual general meeting, the successors of directors whose terms then expire will be elected to serve from the time of election and qualification until the third annual meeting following election.
-Directors of the class retiring at the annual general meeting shall be eligible for reappointment by ordinary resolution at such annual general meeting must retire from office and may offer themselves for reappointment by the shareholders by ordinary resolution.
+Directors of the class retiring at the annual general meeting shall be eligible for reappointment by ordinary resolution at such annual general meeting.
+At every subsequent annual general meeting any director who has been appointed by our Board of Directors since the last annual general meeting must retire from office and may offer themselves for reappointment by the shareholders by ordinary resolution.